 .
 Located at both Clark and Rosa Parks is a school-based health clinic, which provides on-site health care needs.
-Both schools serve as hubs which also provide services for Briarglen, Boevers, Grove and McAuliffe schools.
-The 6th/7th Grade Center is also a Community School.
+Both schools serve as hubs which also provide services for Ellen Ochoa, Boevers, Grove and McAuliffe schools - which are part of the Community Schools programs, as well as Jarman and Jefferson.

 The impetus behind community schools is to provide greater equity for lower income students within the school district.